apprunjs/apprun-docs/docs/routing.md

 ## Routing Event

-AppRun router detects the _hash_ changes in URL (by listening to the window's _onpopstate_ event) and publishes the AppRun events using the _hash_ as the event name.
+AppRun router detects the _hash_ changes in the URL (by listening to the window's _onpopstate_ event) and publishes the AppRun events using the _hash_ as the event name.
 Components subscribe to the routing events.

-E.g., when URL in the browser address bar becomes http://..../#counter, it triggers the _#counter_ event.
+E.g., when the URL in the browser address bar becomes http://..../#counter, it triggers the _#counter_ event.
 The _Counter_ component reacts to the _#counter_ and renders itself to the screen.

 That's it.
 There is no other code for routing.